pothi/cron/README.md

 - full access to the repo via SSH keys.
 - a cron entry to backup cron!

+## How it works

+- fork this repo into a private repo.
+- clone it into your machine / server.
+- run backup.bash script manually.
+- if no errors occurred, run it regularly via cron.
+See sample below.

 ### Sample cron entry

 ```